Key Issues on Compliance Programmes and their Enforcement in Russia

 Personal data, correspondence and private information

-The Law on the Protection of Personal Data and legislative requirements for the localisation of individuals’ data in Russia has set the bar very high in protecting privacy in any internal investigation conducted in Russia.
+The Law on the Protection of Personal Data and legislative requirements for the localisation of individuals’ data in Russia have set the bar very high in protecting privacy in any internal investigation conducted in Russia.

 In the absence of any official clarifications or court practice, the safest option to comply with the data privacy requirements is to seek written consent from all those being interviewed to any transfer of that person’s personal data (even to associated companies in the same corporate group).
 Two options are possible:

-- consent can be obtained in advance of any investigation being required, but should clearly state the purpose (ie, verification of correspondence to internal company policies and procedures); or
+- consent can be obtained in advance of any investigation being required but should clearly state the purpose (ie, verification of correspondence to internal company policies and procedures); or

 - specific consent can be obtained from the data owners at the beginning of the investigation.

 If, for any reason, it is not possible to obtain consent, the investigating entities may invoke other legal grounds for personal data processing that do not require the employees’ consent.
-For example, as the ultimate goal of internal anti-corruption investigations is to eliminate non-compliance with legislation and (probably) local internal policies, the processing of data of employees within the investigation can based on such legal grounds as:
+For example, as the ultimate goal of internal anti-corruption investigations is to eliminate non-compliance with legislation and (probably) local internal policies, the processing of employee data within the investigation can be based on such legal grounds as:

 - the necessity to achieve the objectives set out in Russian legislation; or